xenozalgo/nordmesh-inga/README.md

     depends_on:
       - vpn

-# The torrent service would be available at https://localhost:8080/ or anywhere inside the local network http://192.168.1.xxx:8080
+# The torrent service would be available at http://localhost:8080/
+# or anywhere inside of the local network http://192.168.1.xxx:8080
  ```

 ## docker-compose example using reverse proxy